mdn/content/files/en-us/learn/server-side/express_nodejs/displaying_data/home_page/index.md

 ## What does it look like?

 At this point we should have created everything needed to display the index page.
+Comment out the line of code that requires the express-validator module for now.
 Run the application and open your browser to `http://localhost:3000/`.
 If everything is set up correctly, your site should look something like the following screenshot.

 ![Home page - Express Local Library site](locallibary_express_home.png)